xiix0/scam/README.md

-This was the most unkindest cut of all.
+In the Spring, I have counted 136 different kinds of weather inside of 24 hours.
-		-- William Shakespeare, "Julius Caesar"
+		-- Mark Twain, on New England weather